Building a care team when you have no idea where to start

 When asking a family member to be part of the team, specificity matters.
 Don't request overall involvement.
 Ask about Tuesday pharmacy runs, about attending neurology appointments and taking notes, about morning check-in calls.
 Specific tasks attract commitment more easily than general helpfulness.
 When someone says no, listen.
 They're telling you something real about their capacity, and that deserves respect.

 You're probably going to need help beyond the doctors and your family.
 A social worker can help figure out what resources your parent actually qualifies for.
 A case manager can help coordinate appointments and insurance paperwork, which is its own full-time job.
-Sometimes you need a geriatric care manager, which is a person trained to help older adults manage the complex parts of aging and can advocate for your parent in ways that aren't strictly medical.
+Sometimes you need a geriatric care manager, a person trained to help older adults manage the complex parts of aging who can advocate for your parent in ways that aren't strictly medical.
+According to the Administration for Community Living, every county in the United States has an Area Agency on Aging that can connect you to many of these services for free or at reduced cost.

 The other people you need are the ones who help with the actual tasks of living.
 Someone who can help with cleaning or yard work or cooking.
 Someone who can sit with your parent sometimes so they're not alone all day.
 These might be family, friends, paid caregivers, or people from faith communities.
 As your parent's condition changes, you might need more of these people, or different ones.
 You don't have to figure it out all at once.
 You figure it out as you go, and you ask for help when you need it.